-The following briefly summarizes the general terms and provisions of our shares of common and preferred stock.
+The following briefly summarizes the general terms and provisions of our shares of common preferred stock and the warrants.
 You should read the provisions of our articles of incorporation, as amended (Charter), our amended and restated bylaws (Bylaws) and other relevant instruments and agreements relating to our securities before you make an investment decision with respect to our shares of common and preferred stock.